 Early career researchers, holding a PhD, must have obtained this, less than 10 years prior to the workshop.

 Between 8 and 12 researchers from each country can take part in each workshop.
 The workshop will be led by the three coordinators, one from the UK, one from the State of Sao Paulo, Brazil and one from Uruguay (non-Newton).
 In addition, the coordinators can propose an additional Researcher (see footnote on page 1 for a definition) from each country to act as mentors.
 The remaining – and majority of – workshop places will be allocated to early career researchers through an open call once the British Council has notified the applicants that their proposal was successful.
-Criteria for the selection of early career researchers will be made available to workshop coordinators
+Criteria for the selection of early career researchers will be made available to workshop coordinators.

 Role of the workshop coordinators: Workshop Coordinators will send in a joint application form.
 They will determine the theme and the content of the workshop.
 They can propose up to three – one from each country - leading/established researchers (see footnotes one and two for specific country criteria), to be involved in the workshop as Mentors.
 If the proposal is successful, Workshop Coordinators will also be responsible for selecting early career researchers to participate in the workshop.